Demystifying the Press Release Format (+ Free Template)

-No matter the content included in your press release, it should follow the standard press release format to get the attention of the media.
-To make writing yours easier, download our preformatted press release template below with sections for your logo, release date, contact info, headline, lead and body paragraphs, boilerplate, and a link to your website and multimedia.
+No matter what content is included in your press release, it needs to follow the standard press release format to get the media’s attention and get your story published.
+Keep reading to learn the parts of a press release, and download our free press release template below to get started.
+It has preformatted sections for your logo, release date, contact info, headline, lead and body paragraphs, boilerplate, and website and multimedia links.

 Free Press Release Template

-Your great story has a better chance of landing media coverage when you use this journalist-expected format.
-To ensure you get the formatting right, download our free template for a press release before writing your announcement.
+Your great story has a better chance of landing media coverage when you use a journalist-expected format.
+To ensure you get the proper press release formatting, download our free press release template before writing your announcement.
 Then, customize it with your news as you read through each section described below.

 Thank you for downloading!